10 questions to ask your solar installer in Perth before committing

 8. How long have you been operating in Perth, and can you provide local references?

 Solar companies come and go.
-An installer who has been operating in Perth for 5+ years has:
+An installer who's been operating in Perth for 5+ years has a track record of honouring warranties, established relationships with Western Power, and existing customers you can actually speak to.

-Ask for: Two or three references from Perth customers installed at least 2–3 years ago (not just recent customers).
+Ask for: two or three references from Perth customers installed at least 2-3 years ago, not just recent ones.

-Verify business registration: Search ABN Lookup (abr.gov.au) to confirm the company's ABN and registration date.
+Verify business registration: search ABN Lookup (abr.gov.au) to confirm the company's ABN and registration date.
 A company registered 3 months ago with no history is higher risk.
+Longevity matters because installers do occasionally shut down; see what happens if your solar installer goes out of business for what that risk actually looks like and what protects you.

 9. What happens if there's a problem with the installation after you've been paid?